Friday, July 9, 2021

 "That's because those things happen very close to us," Mandy explained.
 "Lightning usually happens a long way away.
 We see the lightning first, because light moves very fast through the air.
 Sound moves more slowly, so we hear the thunder later."

 While Pippa listened, Mandy explained that when you see lightning, you can start counting slowly, one number each second.
 "You stop counting when you hear the thunder.
+That's the number of seconds between the lightning and the thunder.
 Divide the number of seconds by 5, and it will tell you how many miles away the lightning happened," Mandy said.

 As if on cue, there was another flash of lightning.
 Mandy began counting on her fingers, one, two, three, four, then "Boom!" said the thunder just as Mandy got to five.